Des10Tiny/ImageProcessor/README.md

 2. Crops it to `800x600` pixels from the top-left corner
 3. Converts the image to grayscale
 4. Applies a blur filter with sigma `0.5`
+5. Uses 4 threads for processing
-5. Saves the processed image to `output.bmp`
+6. Saves the processed image to `output.bmp`

 Filters are applied in the order they are specified.
 If no filters are provided, the image is saved unchanged.